NiharikaHari/data-pipeline/README.md

 Once the pipeline is executed, the results can be found at below locations:

-1. Cleaned data - `/data/cleaned`
+1. Cleaned data - `/data/cleaned` (Output file format: TSV)
-2. Merged data - `/data/merged`
+2. Merged data - `/data/merged` (Output file format: TSV, JSON)
-3. Aggregated data - `/data/aggregated`
+3. Aggregated data - `/data/aggregated` (Output file format: TSV)
-4. Visualizations - `/data/charts`
+4. Visualizations - `/data/charts` (Output file format: PNG)

+By default the pipeline generates the following summary reports:

+1. Average age and number of individuals grouped by state
+2. Average age and number of individuals grouped by Sex, Education Level, and Status of Current Attendance
+3. Average expenditure in last 30 days grouped by state and District
+4. Count of people registered in MGNREG grouped by State
+5. Count of unmarried people who are adults grouped by State, District, HHID

+The data visualizations generated are:

+1. Stacked bar chart representing statewise average expenditure by item category
+2. Grouped bar chart representing genderwise Education Level
+3. Pie charts representing statewise MGNREG data
+4. Stacked histogram representing age distribution and education level.
+5. Heatmap representing statewise expenditure per item category.

 These results can also be obtained via GET requests as explained below.